mlcommons/policies/RESULTS_GUIDELINES.md

 ## Violation Determination, Remedies, and Penalties

-Any MLCommons member may report a violation of Result Guidelines via email to any MLCommons WG Chair.
-A violation review committee (minimally 5 MLPerf WG chairs) will screen the violation.
-If rejected at this stage, the committee will respond to the objector with reasoning.
+Any MLCommons member may report a violation of Result Guidelines via email to the Executive Director & WG Chairs of appropriate benchmark.
+ED & WG chairs would inform potential violator and request remedial action.
+If ED, chairs, objector, and potential violator are unable to reach a mutually satisfactory conclusion, the issue can be raised in WG to seek resolution via WG vote.

-Otherwise, the committee will direct the violator to take remedial action or impose penalties.
 Possible remedial actions or penalties based on the degree of violation may include:
   1. Minor corrections to published materials in the form of marketing blog posts, journals, papers & other digital media
   2. If the violation was at a public event such as a conference, the committee may direct the violator to issue a public statement to correct claims in ways that conform to the guidelines
   3. The committee may issue a public statement citing the violation; suspend publication privileges or terminate license